English name: Tokay Gecko

 The Tokay Gecko has been introduced to several locations in the Americas, including Florida and Belize.
-Its large size and aggressive nature have led to concerns that it may be threatening local lizard populations.
+Its large size and voracious appetite have led to concerns that it may be threatening local lizard populations.

 Interesting facts: The Tokay Gecko gets its name from the recognizable “TOHK – AY” sound it makes from late afternoon through the night.
 In several parts of the city I have been unable to find the geckos due to their secretiveness and the heights they prefer, but can still hear their calls.